szaimen/Nextcloud-NAS-Guide/docs/hpb.md

 ---
 id: hpb
-title: How to install the High-Performance backend for Nextcloud Talk?
+title: How to install the High-Performance backend for Nextcloud Talk and Talk Recording?
-sidebar_label: High-Performance backend for Nextcloud Talk
+sidebar_label: High-Performance backend & Talk Recording
 ---

 In order to be able to make bigger videocalls in Nextcloud Talk and to reduce the load on paticipating clients, you should install the High-Performance backend for Nextcloud Talk.